svfarago/D3_challenge/README.md

 - \Images
 -   4-scatter_hw.png
 -   5-correl_hw.png
--   5-excel_hw.png
--   9-responsive-d3_hw.png
+-   6-excel_hw.png

 ### Operating Instructions =============
 *All pages hosted on GitHub Pages.
 The index.html page is designed to run from local server/machine.
 Otherwise CORS error may result.
 Web pages are not hosted on a central server.

-1. Open index.html in a browser using local hosting/server
+1. Open index.html in a browser using local hosting/server (example: in VS Code, right click and select "open with Live Server" (requires LiveServer to be installed in VS Code).
 2. Data results are pulled from apps.js file